chanzuckerberg/napari-segmentation-workshop/content/onboard/whatisnapari.md

 Napari aims to minimize (and eventually eliminate) the amount of coding knowledge needed for its use, making it friendly for researchers in life-science based fields.
 However as napari is still being developed and evolving as a platform, the current version (as of June 2022) requires some user understanding of the basics of: **conda**, **Python**, and **virtual environments**.
 These concepts will be explained in subsequent sections, where you will be guided through installing napari.
 Core developers are building a stable app version of napari that can be installed like other desktop apps without using code.

 :::{hint}
 Although the [napari bundled app](https://napari.org/stable/tutorials/fundamentals/installation.html#install-as-a-bundled-app) already exists, it is still in-development and not entirely stable.
-We recommend [installing napari as a Python package](https://napari.org/stable/tutorials/fundamentals/installation.html#prerequisites-for-installing-napari-as-a-python-package) if you intend to perform cell segmentations.
+We recommend [installing napari as a Python package](https://napari.org/stable/tutorials/fundamentals/installation.html#prerequisites-for-installing-napari-as-a-python-package) if you intend to perform cell segmentation.
 This note will be updated as napari evolves.
 :::

 ## The power of Python